 - a) A local registrar may issue a Permit for Disposition of Dead Human Body to a funeral director authorizing a hospital to incinerate a dead fetus (a product of gestation of 20 or more weeks) or the body of an infant who dies immediately after birth and prior to release from the hospital.
-This permit may be issued by a local registrar to a funeral director upon the filing of the appropriate death or fetal death certificate. only to a funeral director or person acting as a funeral director and only upon the presentation of a completed Certificate of Death (infant death) or Fetal Death. - b) A local registrar may issue a Permit for Disposition of Dead Human Body authorizing the parents of a dead fetus or deceased infant to bury the body in a private burial plot, if requested by a funeral director-or person acting as a funeral director.
+This permit may be issued only by a local registrar to a funeral director upon the filing of the appropriate death or fetal death certificate.to a funeral director or person acting as a funeral director and only upon the presentation of a completed Certificate of Death (infant death) or Fetal Death. - b) A local registrar may issue a Permit for Disposition of Dead Human Body authorizing the parents of a dead fetus or deceased infant to bury the body in a private burial plot, if requested by a funeral director-or person acting as a funeral director.
 This permit may be issued only to the funeral director and only upon the presentation of a completed Certificate of Death or Fetal Death. - c) A Permit for Disposition of a Dead Human Body authorizing disinterment is required prior to the disinterment of a dead human body or fetus.
 The same permit may also authorize transportation of the body by common carrier, if desired.
-The permit shall be issued by the local registrar of the Local Registration

-District in which the disinterment is to be made and shall be issued only to a funeral director or person acting as a funeral director.
+The permit shall be issued by the local registrar of the Local Registration District in which the disinterment is to be made and shall be issued only to a funeral director or person acting as a funeral director.
 The application for disinterment(VR207) shall be signed by the surviving spouse of the decedent or, if none, a surviving adult child of the decedent or, if no surviving spouse or adult children, then a parent or sibling of the decedent.
-If the surviving spouse, surviving adult child, adult children, or a parent or adult sibling of the decedent does not consent, a court order will be required.next of kin (if known).
+If the surviving spouse, surviving adult child, adult children, or a parent or adult sibling of the decedent does not consent, a court order will be required.
+If the applicant is a surviving adult child and there is no surviving spouse, all other surviving adult children, except for the applicant, must either sign the application for disinterment or be notified by Certified U.S. Mail prior to the issuance of the permit for disinterment.next of kin (if known).
 If the next of kin is unknown, the VR207 permit shall be signed by the party contracting with the funeral director for the disinterment.
-If the applicant is a surviving adult child and there is no surviving spouse, all other surviving adult children, except for the applicant, must either sign the application for disinterment or be notified by Certified U.S. Mail prior to the issuance of the permit for disinterment.
 Investigations conducted by the coroner, medical examiner, state's attorney or any other related law enforcement official do not require the signature or approval from the next of kin, and the application for disinterment VR207 should be signed by the coroner, medical examiner, state's attorney or other related law enforcement official, or by order of the Illinois Circuit Court.appropriate official, or by order of a court.
 If multipleseveral bodies or an entire cemetery is to be disinterred, the local registrar may issue to a funeral director a single Permit for Disposition of Dead Human Body to a funeral director, to which a complete list, as farinsofar as possible, of the identity of all the bodies is to be attached.
 The Permit for Disposition of Dead Human Body authorizing disinterment shall also show the final disposition of the body or bodies.
-If the disinterred remains are to be created, the medical examiner or coroner in the county of disinterment shall have the authority to issue a cremation permit.
+If the disinterred remains are to be cremated, the medical examiner or coroner in the county of disinterment shall have the authority to issue a cremation permit.